 It must have been a fun week for Zoom.
-It showed why WebRTC is needed if you value security.
+It showed the zoom vulnerability and why WebRTC is needed if you value security.

 For those who haven’t followed the tech news, a week ago a serious vulnerability was publicly disclosed about Zoom by Jonathan Leitschuh.
 If you have a Mac and installed Zoom to join a meeting, then people could use web pages and links to force your machine to open up your Zoom client and camera.
 To make things worse, uninstalling Zoom was… impossible.
 That same link would forcefully reinstall zoom as well.